iworks/omnibus/readme.txt

 Project maintained on github at [iworks/omnibus](PLUGIN_GITHUB_WEBSITE).

+= 3.0.0 (2024-01-10) =
+* A new way of logging changes - more efficient, faster, more flexible.
+Complete overhaul of the way changes are saved.

 = 2.5.5 (2024-01-10) =
 * In some configurations with taxes, it was an issue to display the previous price with or without tax.
 Props for [Agata Wiatrowska](https://www.facebook.com/agatawiatr).